amzn/selling-partner-api-docs/references/product-fees-api/productFeesV0.md

 <a name="optionalfulfillmentprogram"></a>
 ### OptionalFulfillmentProgram
-An optional enrollment program for which to return the estimated fees when the offer is fulfilled by Amazon (IsAmazonFulfilled is set to true).
+An optional enrollment program to return the estimated fees when the offer is fulfilled by Amazon (IsAmazonFulfilled is set to true).

 *Type* : enum